Diane Barber: Research

-A major aspect of Barber's research is determining in molecular detail how intracellular pH (pHi) dynamics regulate cell behaviors, with a focus on epithelial plasticity, including transformed cancer cells, and stem cell differentiation.
-Barber addresses questions on how signaling networks and the actin cytoskeleton control normal and pathological cell behavior, particularly the post-translational modifications of proteins by protonation and by phosphorylation.
-Her research bridges protein structure and electrostatics with cell biology to reveal how pHi dynamics regulate cell behaviors though protonation of titrating amino acids as a post-translational modification to affect protein structure and function.
-Her group revealed design principles and functions of "pH sensors" described as endogenous proteins regulated within the cellular pH range, which they showed have critical roles in cell division, migration, and tumorigenesis.
-Additionally work from her group showed how increased pHi is necessary for adult and embryonic stem cell differentiation.
+A major aspect of Barber's research determined in molecular detail how intracellular pH (pHi) dynamics regulate cell behaviors, with a focus on epithelial plasticity, including transformed cancer cells and differentiation of stem cells.
+Her research pioneered bridging protein structure and electrostatics with cell biology to reveal how pHi dynamics regulate cell behaviors though protonation of titrating amino acids as a post-translational modification to affect protein structure and function.
+Her group made seminal contributions on resolving the design principles and functions of "pH sensors" described as endogenous proteins regulated within the cellular pH range, which they showed have critical roles in cell division, migration, differentiation, and tumorigenesis.
 Through their work, Barber's research group developed new genetically-encoded biosensors to quantitatively measure cytoplasmic and lysosome pH dynamics in clonal cells and animals.
-Collectively, Barber's work is highlighted by an h-index of 46 for her group's publications and her election as a fellow for the American Association for the Advancement of Science (AAAS), and being the plenary or keynote speaker at multiple international and national scientific conferences.

 Cancer cell biology

 One focus of her research is on cancer cell biology, specifically in regards to the pHi (intracellular pH) of cancer cells., which is increased in comparison to normal cells.
 The research focuses on the relationship between the increased pHi and their ability to perform necessary functions.
 The laboratory group showed in molecular detail how it is necessary for the directed cell migration for metastasis.
 This was accomplished through the use of selective pH sensors that defined how proteins were regulated by cellular changes in pH.
 The group subsequently worked on the effect of increased pHi on the glycolytic enzymes necessary for metabolic programming, somatic mutation biology, and tumorigenic behaviors.
 The research uses optogenetic tools to control the pHi of the cells, biosensors that are genetically encoded to quantify the pHi of single cancer cells as well as cells in vivo, and computational programming to identify ionizable residues in proteins and amino acid mutation signatures that are present in numerous cancer databases.